 - Work-study money earned is paid directly to the student bi-weekly by check.

-Note: No financial aid is released to a student’s account until all requested financial aid paperwork is complete, including but not limited to a signed award letter, verification, and entrance interview paperwork.
+Note: No financial aid is released to a student’s account until all requested financial aid paperwork is complete, including but not limited to a signed aid offer, verification, and entrance interview paperwork.

 How to Apply for Financial Aid